RSS Feed

 When a family member dies as a result of the neglect or wrongful action of another, a lawsuit for damages may be brought by the personal representative of the decedent within two years after the death of the injured person.
 (Va. § 8.01-50, 8.01-244).

 Wrongful death actions did not exist at common law, but were authorized by legislation.
-They are therefore controlled by statute.
+Therefore, they are controlled by statute.

 What are the damages in a wrongful death case?